mohansesetti29/mohansesetti29/README.md

 * 🌍  I'm based in Rajahmundry
 * ✉️  You can contact me at [sesettimohanakrishna@gmail.com ](mailto:sesettimohanakrishna@gmail.com)
-* 🧠  I'm learning Artificial Intelligence and Machine Learning
+* 🧠  Good at Artificial Intelligence and Machine Learning & Generative AI
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills